-- i.
-Mostly low-pitched hip roofs (occasional gable or cross-gable). - ii.
-Predominantly barrel or s-shaped roof tiles. - iii.
-Informal arrangement of building forms. - iv.
-Medium to darker color schemes. - v.
-Detail elements such as accent stone, projecting overhead shutters. - vi.
-Iron details may be used as accents.
+- Mostly low-pitched hip roofs (occasional gable or cross-gable). - · Predominantly barrel or s-shaped roof tiles. - Informal arrangement of building forms. - Medium to darker color schemes. - Detail elements such as accent stone, projecting overhead shutters. - · Iron details may be used as accents. - Windows may be in a rectangular form or utilize elongated arch forms.